twse/bobsgame-extras/Third-Party Notices.md

 ## For use of SimCity
 Copyright © 1994-2013 Electronic Arts Inc.

-See the credits in the game for lead developers and many other developers.

 ## For use of Tensor
 Copyright © 1997 QVision, Inc.